dqian3/autobahn-artifact/README.md

 2. Click the SSH keys tab.

-3. Click Edit.

-4. Click Add item.
+3. Click Add SSH Key.

-5. In the SSH key field that opens, add your public SSH key.
+4. In the SSH key field that opens, add the public SSH key you generated earlier.
 The key must be in one of the following formats:

-`KEY_VALUE USERNAME`
+`KEY_VALUE USERNAME`.
 Replace the following:

-KEY_VALUE: the public SSH key value
+-KEY_VALUE: the public SSH key value
-USERNAME: your username.
+-USERNAME: your username.
 For example, cloudysanfrancisco or cloudysanfrancisco_gmail_com.
-For Linux VMs, the USERNAME can't be root, unless you configure your VM to allow root login.
-For more information, see Connect to Linux VMs as the root user.

-For Windows VMs that use Active Directory (AD), the username must be prepended with the AD domain, in the format of DOMAIN\.
-For example, the user cloudysanfrancisco within the ad.example.com AD has a USERNAME of example\cloudysanfrancisco.
+Note the USERNAME can't be root.

-6. Click Save.
+5. Click Save.

+6. Remember the Username field (you will need it later for setting up the control machine)

 ### Setting up Google Virtual Private Cloud (VPC)
 Next, you will need to create your own Virtual Private Cloud network.
 To do so: